heraldgo/heraldd/README.md

     match_value: local_command
     print_key: [trigger_param/exit_code, trigger_param/output]
 ```

+If `param_arg` is set to true, the job param will be passed as the
+last command argument in json form.

 If `script_repo` is set, `local` executor will try to load it as
 a git repo and then run the `cmd` from it.